1st day: Agadir – Taroudant – Taliouine – Agdez

 From here we drive south to Tansikht where our route crosses the Dra’a River.
 Just before you reach it, ask your driver to stop for you to look at the dinosaur footprints in the rocks at the side of the road!
 Now travelling east, we stop for lunch at a riad in N’Qob overlooking the mountains.

 Later we pass through Tazzarine, featured in the film “Babel” and reach the bivouac in Merzouga, where you will be greeted with a glass of tea.
-After you have settled a little, you take a one -o one & a half-hour camel ride to watch the sun go down over the dunes, followed by dinner and the night in a nomad tent.
+After you have settled a little, you take a one -o one & a half-hour camel ride to watch the sun go down over the dunes.

 3rd day: Merzouga – Tinghir/Toudgha – Dades Gorges

 If you wake up early enough, you can watch the spectacle of the sunrise, when the colour of the dunes and the play of shadows are an awesome sight.
 After breakfast at the camp, we leave for Tinghir and the Toudgha gorges.

 On the way, you pass the water channels – “khettarat” – which you can descend into to appreciate the architecture and genius behind this form of irrigation which prevents evaporation in the summer heat.
 The channels start at a higher gradient at one end until they finally emerge at the surface of the soil where they are fed into the fields.
 You can find out more about these channels by reading Andrew Wilson’s work.